The Education Department at Antioch University Los Angeles (AULA) offers several professional credentials and two graduate degrees.

 MISSION OF THE EDUCATION DEPARTMENT

-We are a community of teachers and learners who value making a positive and sustainable difference in our world.
-All that we do is designed to help each other thrive and evolve as we learn to interact systemically with those important areas of our cosmopolitan society most in need of our social justice attention.
-Our pedagogies are progressively characterized by close interactions between candidates and faculty, nurture the skills and habits of critical and creative reflection that can best serve lifelong learners, advocates for democracy and global citizens who seek to live lives of meaning and purpose.
-This holistic atmosphere of shared intellectual and scholarly intent supports and encourages a disposition in all of us toward the integration and application of high theory and deep practice.
+The Education Department is a community of teachers and learners who value making a positive and sustainable difference in the world.
+All that we do is designed to help each other thrive and evolve as we learn to interact with those areas most in need of social justice attention.
+The pedagogies taught in the department are progressively characterized by close interactions between candidates and faculty, nurture the skills and habits of critical and creative reflection that can best serve lifelong learners, advocates for democracy.
+Our students seek to live lives of meaning and purpose.

 EDUCATION DEPARTMENT LEARNING OUTCOMES